adioshun/gitBook_PCL/Tutorial/Recognition/3D-Object-Recognition-based-on-Correspondence-Grouping.md

   // https://github.com/PointCloudLibrary/pcl/blob/master/test/milk.pcd?raw=true
   // https://github.com/PointCloudLibrary/pcl/blob/master/test/milk_cartoon_all_small_clorox.pcd?raw=true

-	//
 	// 노멀 계산 Compute Normals
-	// Calculate the normals for each point of the model and scene cloud, using the 10 nearest neighbors at each point
+	//Calculate the normals for each point of the model and scene cloud, using the 10 nearest neighbors at each point
-  // (this parameter seems pretty good, a lot of data sets, not just the data sets provided).
+  //(this parameter seems pretty good, a lot of data sets, not just the data sets provided).
-	//
 	pcl::NormalEstimationOMP<PointType, NormalType> norm_est;
 	norm_est.setKSearch(10);
 	norm_est.setNumberOfThreads(4); //User Error 1001에러 해결용 : argument to num_threads clause must be positive